haniffalab/FCA_bone_marrow/pipeline_scripts/README.md

 - the categorical variable to test between (e.g developmental_stage/age_groups)
 - the categorical variable which is in flux (e.g cell.labels, lineage)
 - the categorical variable for batch (e.g orig.ident/lane)
-The output is formated as two .csv files which contain the statistical output for the like-lihood ratio test for signficance of proportion flux and spearman's rho test for characterising the trend direction.
+The output is formated as two .csv files which contain the statistical output for the likelihood ratio test for signficance of proportion flux and spearman's rho test for characterising the trend direction.

 ## Webportal code (in folders)